 3. Fit an ellipse on top of the contour and perform feature extraction of the ellipse axis.

-3. Using statistical and machine learning models like regression for yield estimation based on the extracted geometrical features.
+3. Using statistical and machine learning models for yield estimation based on the extracted geometrical features.

 1.3 Thesis structure

 This thesis begins with a literature review presented in chapter 2.
-The review starts with computer vision research in general (2.1), followed by a review for methods which used in computer vision based on deep learning, such as artificial neural network (2.2) and convolution neural networks (2.3).
-Next, review of different approaches for object detection task based on deep learning provided (2.4), followed by the recent advancements of object detection in agriculture using deep learning (2.5).
-Methodology of the two main research conducted as a part of this thesis is depicted in chapter 3.
-Estimating open-field melon yield by machine-vision processing of UAV images in chapter 4.
+The review starts with computer vision research in general (2.1), followed by a review of methods which used in computer vision based on deep learning, such as artificial neural network (2.2) and convolution neural networks (2.3).
+Next, a review of different approaches for object detection task based on deep learning is provided (2.4), followed by the recent advancements of object detection in agriculture using deep learning (2.5).
+The methodology of the two main research conducted as part of this thesis is depicted in chapter 3.
+Estimating open-field melon yield by machine-vision processing of UAV images is described in chapter 4.
 A deep learning system for yield estimation of melons using UAV images is described in chapter 5.
 Conclusions and future research are discussed in chapter 6.

 2. Literature Review